PostOShare/IdentityWebApi/README.md

 ### Responses

 - 201 - Created
-- 400 - Invalid username and/or email (User does not exist), Invalid request
+- 400 - Invalid username (User does not exist), Invalid request
 - 500 - An error occurred when adding user, InternalServerError (Error when sending email)

 ## api/v1/auth/validate-passcode-identity